-In a small bowl add smoked paprika, oregano, garlic powder, kosher salt, onion powder, cumin, white pepper, and cayenne.
-Mix until well combined.
+In a small bowl add smoked paprika, garlic powder, oregano, onion powder, thyme, salt, pepper, and cayenne.
+Mix until well combined.👉 Click here for our full Cajun Spice Blend recipe.

 Blackened Chicken Breasts